semgrep/semgrep-docs/docs/semgrep-code/findings.md

 ## Deduplicating findings

 Semgrep Cloud Platform scans are performed on both mainline (trunk) and non-mainline branches.
-Semgrep Cloud Platform generates findings on a per-branch basis.
-Duplicate findings arise due to scans occurring on the same code in different branches.

-There are two types of scans:
+The scope of the scan can differ depending on if Semgrep Cloud Platform is called on a mainline or non-mainline branch.

 <dl>
     <dt>Full scan</dt>